nextflow-io/nf-hello/README.md

 ## Plugin classes

-- `HelloConfig`: simple example how to handle configuration options provided via the Nextflow configuration file.
+- `HelloConfig`: shows how to handle options from the Nextflow configuration

-- `HelloExtension`: show how create an extension class that can be used to create custom channel factories, operation and fuctions that can be imported in the pipeline script as DSL extensions.
+- `HelloExtension`: shows how to create custom channel factories, operators, and fuctions that can be included into pipeline scripts

-- `HelloFactory` and `HelloObserver`: show how to intercept workflow runtime events and react correspondly with custom code.
+- `HelloFactory` and `HelloObserver`: shows how to react to workflow events with custom behavior

-- `HelloPlugin`: the plugin entry point.
+- `HelloPlugin`: the plugin entry point

 ## Unit testing

-Run the following command in the project root directory (ie. where the file `settings.gradle` is located):
+To run your unit tests, run the following command in the project root directory (ie. where the file `settings.gradle` is located):

 ```bash
 ./gradlew check